dssg/triage/docs/sources/experiments/feature-testing.md

 ![triage feature test result](featuretest-result.png)

 ## Using Python Code
 If you'd like to call this from a notebook or from any other Python code, the arguments look similar but are a bit different.
-You have to supply your own sqlalchemy database engine to create a 'FeatureGenerator' object, and then call the `create_preimputed_features` method with your feature config as a list of dictionaries, along with an as-of-date as a string.
+You have to supply your own sqlalchemy database engine to create a 'FeatureGenerator' object, and then call the `create_features_before_imputation` method with your feature config as a list of dictionaries, along with an as-of-date as a string.
 Make sure your logging level is set to INFO if you want to see all of the queries.

 ```
 from triage.component.architect.feature_generators import FeatureGenerator